anias9/ComicBookApp/README.md

 # kmx
-Django2.0 / Web app to create comics
+Django Web application to create comics made as practical part for bachelor's thesis.

 # Introduction